-For many years the notions of equationality and stability were identified, as morally only a ``strange'' artificial example could witness otherwise.
-In 2006 Sela \cite{SelaStability} completely changed the picture we had for stable groups by adding torsion-free hyperbolic groups to the stable family.
+In 2006 Sela \cite{MR3034289} proved that torsion-free hyperbolic groups are stable.
 This is considered by many one of the deepest results in the model theory of groups.
-We note that before Sela's work the only families of groups that were known to be stable were the family of abelian groups and the family of algebraic groups over algebraically closed fields.
-Even more strikingly Sela proved that torsion-free hyperbolic groups are nonequational \cite{SelaEquational}, whence these theories are the first natural examples of stable nonequational theories.
-His proof of nonequationality relies on the heavy machinery introduced and used in the daunting series of nine papers on the elementary theory of free groups culminating to the positive answer of Tarski's question on whether or not nonabelian free groups share the same first order theory.
+In addition, Sela proved, in a yet unpublished paper \cite{SelaEquational}, that torsion-free hyperbolic groups are nonequational, whence these theories are the first natural examples of stable nonequational theories.
+His proof of nonequationality relies on the heavy machinery introduced and used in a series of papers on the elementary theory of free groups culminating to the positive answer of Tarski's question on whether or not nonabelian free groups share the same first-order theory.

 The sophisticated methods introduced for tackling Tarski's problem also allowed Sela to answer a long standing question of Vaught .
-He proved that whenever $G_1$ is elementarily equivalent to $G_2$ and $H_1$ is elementarily equivalent to $H_2$, then the free product $G_1*H_1$ is elementarily equivalent to $G_2*H_2$.
-In addition, he proved that whenever $G*H$ is a nontrivial free product, which is not $\Z_2*\Z_2$, then it is elementarily equivalent to $G*H*\F$ for any free group $\F$ (see \cite{SelaFreeProducts}).
+He proved, in a yet unpublished paper \cite{SelaFreeProducts}, that whenever $G_1$ is elementarily equivalent to $G_2$ and $H_1$ is elementarily equivalent to $H_2$, then the free product $G_1*H_1$ is elementarily equivalent to $G_2*H_2$.
+In addition, he proved that whenever $G*H$ is a nontrivial free product, which is not $\Z_2*\Z_2$, then it is elementarily equivalent to $G*H*\F$ for any free group $\F$.

 In this paper we give an elementary transparent proof for the nonequationality of the first-order theory of nonabelian free groups.
 We use (essentially) the same first-order formula as Sela, but our arguments avoid his complicated machinery.
-As a matter of fact, using the above mentioned result of Sela, our arguments extend to the first-order theory of any nontrivial free product which is not $\Z_2*\Z_2$.
-On the other hand, Sela's proof applies to each torsion-free hyperbolic group $H$ without using that it is elementarily equivalent to $H*\F_{\omega}$.
-The main result of this paper is as follows:
+As a matter of fact, our proof generalizes to any free product of groups of the form $G*\F_{\omega}$.
+The main result of this paper is: